namalkanti/bloch-simulator-python/README.md

 Installation
 ======================
 Simply run "python setup.py install" to install the simulator.
 Then "from bloch import bloch" for the primary bloch simulator function.
+Numpy needs to be installed for the setup file to run.

 License
 ======================